 © Copyright 2017 Lundbeck.
 All rights reserved.

 With more than 30 million Americans – or one person in 10 nationwide – affected by a rare disease,1 Lundbeck recognizes the tremendous need for scientific research and support for affected individuals and families.
-Currently there are nearly 7,000 rare diseases, but fewer than 500 FDA-approved treatments.2
+Currently there are nearly 7,000 rare diseases, but only 5% have FDA-approved treatments.2

 Raise Your Hand is Lundbeck’s web-based awareness initiative that, since 2010, has generated support for people with rare diseases during the month of February.
 The campaign was born of a partnership with the National Organization for Rare Disorders (NORD), the U.S. sponsor of Rare Disease Day, which is held annually on the last day of February.